scritta:the people and the work

 studenti

-We are a small group, part of a bigger one, which includes a number of students and teachers at the University of Genoa who collaborate with us.
-We decided to begin this project of video selection to foster independent and autonomous research skills in students and also to help teachers by providing organised teaching tools.
+We are a small group, part of a bigger one, which besides students and teachers at the University of Genoa who collaborate with us, include many editors in different fields.
+We decided to begin this project of video selection to foster independent and autonomous research skills in students and also to help teachers by providing organized teaching tools.
 Youtube contains plenty of videos, but sometimes we need guidance, we need a filter.

 We would like to offer a very specific filter: the videos, which have been selected out of thousands are classified using categories that enable different research strategies, based on individual preferences and capacities.

 Our aim is to cover all areas of study, but we need time.
-Since a helpful and detailed set of philosophical categories is already available at Philpapers.org we decided to focus on philosophy videos.
-Our basic selection tool is based on PhiPapers categories, enriched with other tags.
+Since a helpful and detailed philosophy database is already available at Philpapers.org we decided to focus on philosophy videos.
+Our basic selection tool is based on the sophisticated set of categories used by Philpapers, to which we link each video.

 Short explanation of what lies behind Philvideos: after the initial selection, each video is classified on two broad criteria: on the one hand, we classify the videos based on cognitive categories (research field, content, author, and so on) and on the other hand, we classify them according to their general properties: clarity, efficacy, difficulty and so on.
-Our “sharp search” offers more specific ways of selecting what is needed.
-Both in basic search engines and in the sharp search we offer a first distinction between introductory and advanced kinds of contents.
-Besides, each video is also linked to information about published papers or books on the subject taken from more introductory sites such as Wikipedia or Internet Encyclopedia of Philosophy, and resources for more advanced researches, such as Stanford Encyclopedia of Philosophy or PhilPapers.
+While you can search by entering any name or topic into the search bar, you can also use our “sharp search” function, which offers more specific ways of selecting what is needed (close the filter before another search!).
+Each video is also linked to information about published papers or books on the subject taken from Wikipedia, Internet Encyclopedia of Philosophy, Stanford Encyclopedia of Philosophy and PhilPapers.
 We are just at the beginning of a big adventure.
-You may help making this project growing by participating to the selection of videos or becoming a reviewer or a content moderator.
-Get in touch writing to info@philvideos.org

 scritta: youniversity project